Today we shall content ourselves with a purely intellectual discourse.

 Every ability desires its own act… I like that!
 Am I the first one to say that?
 And with such eloquent brevity?

 Probably not.
-I must be merely parroting Aristotle or Aquinas again, as I am wont to do.
+I must be merely parroting somebody else as I am wont to do.

 The nice thing about parroting the wisdom of others is that, after a fair amount of time has passed, and after one has engaged in enough consistent parroting, one is apt to forget that all of one’s borrowed wisdom is borrowed.